 - If you're not a fan of cashews, I now have two other yogurt recipes for you: almond milk yogurt and tofu yogurt.
 They're thick, rich, creamy, and perfect for this cake.

-Once you have your yogurt situation figured out, you're golden!
+Once you have your yogurt situation figured out, you're golden (pun intended)!
 Preparing this vegan yogurt cake is pretty much as easy as cake gets.

 Even if you're not a baker, I promise you can do this!
 It breaks down into five easy steps:

-- Preheat the oven and prepare the pan.
+- Preheat the oven and prepare the pan by oiling it and placing a circle of parchment in the bottom.

-- Combine the two (stir or whisk until just combined, careful not to overmix).
+- Combine the two, and stir just until combined, being careful not to overmix.

 Voila!
 Ooh la la.
 Oui!
 Oui!